 About one-third of women experience alopecia (or hair loss) at some point in their lives.
 And just as women are searching for cleaner beauty products for their skin, they are also on the lookout for more natural options for their hair, too.
 Is saw palmetto the answer for those looking for a more “natural” approach to treating hair loss?

 With clinical studies to back it up, it might be the answer for you.

-Androgenic alopecia displays as receding hairlines and a gradual disappearance of hair from the crown.
+Androgenic alopecia displays as receding hairlines and gradual disappearance of hair from the crown.
 Alopecia areata is a type of autoimmune disease that attacks the hair follicles, causing clumps of hair to fall out throughout the head.
 Almost seven million people have or will develop the condition in the United States, according to the National Alopecia Areata Foundation.
-Even more rare, some women can lose all the hair on their head (called alopecia areata totalis) or throughout their entire body (alopecia areata universalis).
+Even rarer, some women can lose all the hair on their heads (called alopecia areata totalis) or throughout their entire body (alopecia areata universalis).

 There are currently two FDA-approved pharmacologic treatments for it: minoxidil and finasteride.
 Minoxidil topical solution was the first of the FDA-approved treatments for androgenic alopecia to be placed on the market.
 But those with alopecia have found saw palmetto to encourage hair growth, naturally.

 Saw palmetto — a botanical derived from the berries of a Serenoa repens (or saw palmetto) palm tree — is grown in the southern part of the U.S. and has been used by Native Americans medicinally for years.
 Recently, saw palmetto has been used as a hair growth boost, and many beauty companies have been adding the miracle grower into their supplements, powders and shampoos.